pragmagrid/gpupt/README.rst

      virsh dumpxml rocce-vm3 > vm3.out

-   For a GPU-enabled VM, ``hostdev`` section described above should be in the output.
+   For a GPU-enabled VM, ``hostdev`` section described in the sections above should be in the output.

 Links
 ---------